CODAIT/pardata/CONTRIBUTING.md

 publicly exposes it over importing from where the source code of the symbol is defined, e.g., use `from .schema import SchemaDict` rather than `from ._schema import SchemaDict`.
 This way we have more code paths that would go through what the user would actually experience and hopefully would give us more chances to discover bugs.

+## Continuous Integration (CI)

+We prefer keeping CI configuration files, namely `.travis.yml` and `.appveyor.yml` simple and unscrambled.
+Normally, only test environment, such as Python version, OS and tox environmental variables, or anything that is specific to the CI system, such as failure notification.
+Complicated test dependencies and other test dealings should go to `tox.ini` and their respective test files in `tests/`.